vadvoice/the_course/stages/3/assets/deploy-checklist-template.md

-# Week 3 — Deploy Checklist Template
+# Stage 3 — Deploy Checklist Template

-Copy this template into your `week-3/deploy-checklist.md` and update each section as you move toward launch.
+Copy this template into your project root as `deploy-checklist.md` and update each section as you move toward launch.

 ## 1. Preflight
 - [ ] `npm run lint` (or `pnpm`/`yarn`) passes.